 If you want to unleash your skinny girl, give up calorie counting, exercise if you want to, eat whatever you want, drink margaritas, and free yourself from a lifetime of dieting, this book may be for you.
 Dieters who are tired of restrictive diets may find comfort and flexibility in this diet, where there are no forbidden foods.

-Naturally Thin may not work for most people who need more structure and detail to help change their eating habits or have certain medical conditions.
+Naturally Thin may not work for most people who need more structure and detail to help change their eating habits or who have certain medical conditions.